 Parents across the country are coming together to discuss parenting in a digital age, and how best to put healthy boundaries in place.
 Moms and dads are organizing coffees, lunches, PTO meetings and community events to share the Wait Until 8th pledge.
 Consider hosting a gathering for parents.
 It can be a simple coffee with several interested parents or a larger event such as presenting at a PTO meeting or spearheading a community forum.
 Stay tuned for a short informational video from Wait Until 8th.
-We hope to have one ready by May so you can present it at gatherings and events.
+We hope to have one ready by the end of 2018 so you can present it at gatherings and events.
 In the meantime, some parents are showing the Screenagers documentary and then introducing the pledge as a resource.
 Others are sharing the Today Show segment on Wait Until 8th followed by a parent discussion on the smartphone problem.
 However big or small your event is, often times inviting friends to come to the table to learn about the pledge ushers in more champions for the cause.

 share with your social circles